RCS prediction and optimization for anomalous reflection metasurfaces using Floquet analysis: measurements: Results

-Figure \ref{fig_perf} shows the evolution of $\Delta$RCS, the optimisation performance.
-It is defined as $\Delta\text{RCS}(f, \theta) = \text{RCS}_\textrm{opti.}(f, \theta) - \text{RCS}_\textrm{init.}(f, \theta)$ where $f$ is the working frequency and $\theta$ is the direction of observation (\textit{i.e.} the bistatic angle).
-The evolution of $\Delta\text{RCS}(f, \theta = -60^\circ)$ is in orange thick line in Figure \ref{fig_perf}.
+Figure~\ref{fig_perf} shows the evolution of $\Delta$RCS, the optimisation performance with frequency.
+It is defined as $\Delta\text{RCS}(f, \theta) = \text{RCS}_\textrm{opti}(f, \theta) - \text{RCS}_\textrm{init}(f, \theta)$ where $f$ is the working frequency and $\theta$ is the direction of observation (the bistatic angle).
+The evolution of $\Delta\text{RCS}(f, \theta = -60^\circ)$ is in orange thick line in Figure~\ref{fig_perf}.
 For clarity purposes the trace domain is restricted to the 6~GHz to 10~GHz frequency band, while the measurement was, as said earlier, conducted in the 2~GHz to 18~GHz band.
-It is observed that the optimisation is performing in a very narrow frequency band.
-We report a 3~dB reduction in a thin 0.2~GHz band, that is represented by a grey rectangle in Figure \ref{fig_perf}.
-A large region around 9~GHz interestingly shows a very good performance over a 1~GHz band.
-It should be kept in mind that no design rule has been followed toward the synthesis of a wide band device.
-More generally, metasurfaces devices fail to handle wideband phenomena, or at a cost of sophisticated synthesis procedures (multi scales or multi layer devices \cite{Samadi2021}) that are not practical for stealth applications.
-For completeness, $\Delta\text{RCS}(f, \theta = \theta_{-1})$ has been calculated, where $\theta_{-1}$ is the $m = -1$ Floquet mode direction which varies with frequency.
+It is observed that the optimisation is performing well in a very narrow frequency band, since no design rule has been followed toward the synthesis of a wide band device.
+We report a reduction larger than 3~dB in a thin band of 200 MHz, that is represented by a grey rectangle in Figure~\ref{fig_perf}.
+If any wideband performance is required, the supercell optimisation has to be performed over the desired frequency band.
+More generally, metasurfaces devices fail to handle wideband phenomena, or at the cost of sophisticated synthesis procedures (multi scales or multi layer devices~\cite{Samadi2021}) that are not practical for stealth applications.
+For completeness, $\Delta\text{RCS}(f, \theta = \theta_{-1})$ has been calculated, where $\theta_{-1}$ is the $m = -1$ Floquet mode direction obtained from Floquet theory~\cite{Bhattacharyya2006} using $\theta_m = \arcsin\left(\frac{m\lambda}{3d}\right)$.
 This curve is shown as a thin grey line in the same figure.
 The trace shows a similar behaviour around the central frequency.